|Guide||♦||729 Triplogs||31 Topics|

 The Bright Angel Trail is considered the park's premier hiking trail.
 Well maintained, graded for stock, with regular drinking water and covered rest-houses, it is without question the safest trail in Grand Canyon National Park.
 There is a ranger station located at the trail's halfway point (Indian Garden) and one at the bottom of the canyon (Bright Angel Campground).
 Visitors hiking for the first time at Grand Canyon often use this trail in conjunction with the South Kaibab Trail.
 Particularly during hot weather, it makes sense to ascend via the Bright Angel Trail because of potable water, regular shade, emergency phones, and the ranger presence.

 Following a natural break in the cliffs formed by the massive Bright Angel Fault, today's Bright Angel Trail approximates a route used for a millennia by the many Native American groups that have called the Grand Canyon home.
 Early western pioneers at the canyon first built a trail in 1891 to reach mining claims established below the rim at Indian Garden.
 Recognizing that the true worth of the claims would be measured in visitation by tourists, these pioneers immediately registered their trail as a toll road and extended the trail to the river.
 The mining claims and use of the trail as a toll road would be the source of much controversy, first in legal battles with railroad companies that wanted to control tourism and later with the federal government.
 The trail was turned over to the National Park Service in 1928.
-Though it has been rerouted and improved considerably over the years, present day visitors on the Bright Angel Trail can sense its rich history from ancient pictograph panels and historic structures, and by marveling at the trail's construction over some of the roughest terrain in North America.
+The trail has been rerouted and improved considerably over the years.
+Present-day visitors on the Bright Angel Trail can sense its rich history from ancient pictograph panels and historic structures and by marveling at the trail's construction over some of the roughest terrain in North America.

-The majority of this trail's elevation change takes place in the upper four miles of trail via a series of switchbacks that can seem endless.
+The majority of this trail's elevation change occurs in the upper four miles of the trail via a series of switchbacks that can seem endless.
 Be sure to utilize the resthouses and seasonal water sources along the way (there are composting toilets at Mile-and-a-Half Resthouse, but no toilets at Three-Mile Resthouse).
 Whether ascending or descending, it is worthwhile to take breaks regularly.
 Approaching Indian Garden, the trail flattens out considerably as it crosses the shaley and desolate Tonto Platform.

 From the Pipe Creek/River Resthouse area to Bright Angel Campground, the trail traverses exposed sand dunes for over a mile until reaching the silver bridge across the Colorado River.
-Again, during hot weather, these sand dunes become a dangerous slog.
+Again, during hot weather, these dunes become a dangerous slog.

-Water Sources/Rest Stations:
+Water Sources/Rest Stations

 Along the Bright Angel Trail, the only campgrounds are at Indian Garden (CIG) and Bright Angel Campground (CBG).
 At-large camping is not permitted on Corridor Trails; visitors must camp in designated campgrounds.

 Grand Canyon is, above all else, a place of extremes.
 Even though Bright Angel Trail has been constructed with visitor safety in mind, it is necessary to take appropriate precautions depending on seasonal variations in trail conditions.
-During winter months, the top 2 miles or so of this trail is particularly icy: Because the wintertime sun never reaches the trail, it will remain slick for weeks or even months after a snowstorm, so in-step crampons and hiking poles are recommended.
-From May to September, it is critical that hikers have the discipline to begin hiking well before dawn.
-Hikers should plan on reaching either their destination or a place where they might take a shaded siesta before 10 in the morning (average descent time from rim to river is between 4 and 6 hours).
-Similarly, when ascending from Bright Angel Campground during hot weather it is important to reach Indian Garden before 8 in the morning.
-It is best to hike during the fall or spring hiking seasons. - Mar 13 2008 HAZ HikebotGrand Canyon NPS Reports Segments to Consider:
+During winter months, the uppermost 2 miles or so of this trail is particularly icy: Because the wintertime sun never reaches the trail, it will remain slick for weeks or even months after a snowstorm, so in-step crampons and hiking poles are recommended.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.